Jes Interview Banner

 Q3.
 How has your photography style changed since you started?

 Ans: Well, this is a loaded question!
-When I started, I was actually a wedding and portrait photographer.
+When I started, I was a wedding and portrait photographer.
 I won a lot of awards for my wedding work, even.

-The birth of my daughter triggered an auto-immune disease which ultimately led to me not being able to take them on anymore.
+The birth of my daughter triggered an auto-immune disease, which ultimately led to me not being able to take them on anymore.

 During this transition, I had already discovered and fell in love with photographing boudoir, so I wasn’t sad about the change.